 Hello, can you hear me?
 If your calls start like this and you can’t seem to hear callers, we’ve got a solution for you!

-This usually occurs because a firewall is blocking the RTP packets from flowing.
+This usually occurs because a firewall blocks the RTP packets from flowing.
 The SIP protocol often requires adjustments in routers that rewrite packets using RTP.

 To solve, check your firewalls.
-You may need to open ports as it might not be allowing flowing traffic to pass.
+You may need to open ports as it might not allow flowing traffic to pass.

 6) Low-Quality Audio

-However, this could be the other party’s VoIP network or device’s fault.
+However, this could be the other party’s VoIP network or the device’s fault.

 While you don’t want to go around blaming other people, if you’ve checked out your network bandwidth and stability, you may want to ask them to explore the issue on their side.

-If the problem is on your end, you’ll want to make sure your network is running in tip-top shape.
+If the problem is on your end, you’ll want to ensure your network runs in tip-top shape.